LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 ```

 I looked into the HTML files of the articles I had downloaded and found that the content was in a single `<section>` tag.
-Next I looked for any elements that where needed on the website only and unwrapped them, removing the element and it's properties but retaining it's inner tags.
+Next I looked for any elements that were needed on the website only and unwrapped them, removing the element and it's properties but retaining its inner tags.
 I wanted to get both the image and the caption that the article placed in the first `<span>` element after it, so I wrapped both into `<figure>` and `<figcaption>`.
 Lastly, when converting the DOM to a string, it's valid XHTML by default, so just write that out.